jarviscanada/jarvis_data_eng_TomiAina/linux_sql/README.md

 # Improvements
 The following improvements should be made
+- Handle hardware update
+- Automate the testing of the scripts
-- Write a script to handle hardware update
+- Write a script that can alert the team when the crontab is not working.